Fruit Trees For Sale at Butternut Farm

 (# indicates low supply, less than 5 trees)

-Sunglo: A yellow flesh Nectarine that ripens around August 20th.
-Very nice flavor
+Sunglo: A high quality yellow flesh nectarine that ripens around Aug 25th.
+Great flavor and a winter hardy tree.

 (# indicates low supply, less than 5 trees)